tbies/A10FlightSimulator/README.md

 This repo contains the following:
 * Patched LUA Code for the use in the A-10 Thunderbolt II Warthog aircraft inside the DCS Flight Simulator platform.
-* C Code for the Arduino Platform of microcontrollers which drives all the panels including switches / LEDs / POTs / OLED displays / Stepper motors / Rotary encoders /
+* C Code for the Arduino Platform of micro controllers which drives all the panels including Switches / LEDs / POTs / OLED displays / Stepper motors / Rotary encoders /
 * CNC Design Files for cockpit parts in Vectric Aspire CAD format

 /\/\/\/\/\ WARNING /\/\/\/\/\/\/\/\/\/\ WARNING /\/\/\/\/\/\/\/\/\/\ WARNING /\/\/\/\/\/\/\/\/\/\ WARNING /\/\/\/\/\/\/\/\/\/\ WARNING /\/\/\/\/\